jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Member change password

 The member change password feature will allow logged in users to change their password.
 Users must first confirm their current password and then enter a password which meets the criteria and then re enter to validate.
-Users will then made aware that password changes will only happen upon restart of the app.
+Users will then be made aware that password changes will only happen upon restart of the app.

 <details>
 <summary>Change password image</summary>